grashaar/Unity.ObjectPooling/README.md

 ## Changelog

+### 1.4.0
+- Upgrade `Unity Supplements` package to version `2.5.3`
+- Change the namespace of pooling classes
+- Restructure the package

 ### 1.3.0
 - Upgrade `Unity Supplements` package to version `2.3.1`
 - Remove `IPool<T>` and `Pool<T>` since they are existing in the `Unity Supplements` package